thegetty/quire-docs/content/guide/getting-started.md

 PC users won’t yet be able to customize style variables in this way, but can instead edit the styles directly in `quire-starter-theme/static/css/application.css`.

-*Read mmore about applying your own custom CSS styles, altering page templates, and creating a new theme in the [“Customizing Styles”](../styles.md) chapter of this guide.*
+*Read more about applying your own custom CSS styles, altering page templates, and creating a new theme in the [“Customizing Styles”](../styles.md) chapter of this guide.*

 ## 4. Output your publication

-TK
+In your Terminal, if it is still running, stop the `quire preview` process by typing Control-C. To create the PDF version of your publication type `quire pdf` and Enter.
+For the EPUB, type `quire epub` and Enter.
+Both files will be created about saved into your project’s `static/downloads` directory.

+For the online edition, type `quire build` and Enter.
+A `public` directory will be created in your project, with all the website files inside.
+If `public` directory already exists, `quire build` will simply update it with the latest changes in your project.
+The files in `public` can then be copied onto virtually any web server or hosting service.
+They are all you need for the site, and will look just as they did when running `quire preview` locally.

+For online hosting, you can also use GitHub Pages which is convenient if you’ll be using GitHub for version control and project management.

+*Read more about outputting your publication files, deploying your site, and using GitHub in the [“Multiformat Output”](../output.md) chapter of this guide.*